BirdeeHub/ExampleKotlinPluginLoader/README.md

 **A plugin loader example program in kotlin-jvm**

-Use it if your program needs to load plugins!

-You will need a copy of JDK 17.
-The kotlin runtime is in the jar, but you will need that and 1 dependency if you wish to compile.
+**THIS PLUGIN LOADER IS NOT YET VERY GOOD.
+IT CANNOT YET RELIABLY CLOSE THE PLUGINS IT CREATES, although I am trying**

 It can load java and kotlin classes that implement MyPlugin that are defined inside .jar and .class files.

 It can load them from file or directory, and you can specify package.class names to select if you want.

-In theory, it can also close them individually or all at once, but this is proving to be quite difficult.
+In theory, it SHOULD also close them individually or all at once, but this is proving to be quite difficult.

-and contains various useful reference functions
+It also contains various useful reference functions

 For optimum performance, do not load too many directories if they may have unrelated .jar or .class files in them.

-It now also can load bytecode from the internet.
+It also can load bytecode from the internet.
 Use 1 or 2 to choose file or url.
 If leading argument is not an integer, it will behave as if in mode 1

 For loading over http/s specify entire url to the file.
 It cannot "search the directory" over http

-This was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.

 I then built a quick mockup test for it to upload it, in case someone finds it useful

 I then kept returning to it when I got stuck on the bigger project and learned a ton about how class loaders work

+I then learned that I should have made a much better test because it took me a long time to figure out my stuff didnt actually close, and now I need to learn that.

 **The following is the link to the actual loader class:**

 [examplepluginloader.PluggerXP.PluginLoader](examplepluginloader/src/main/kotlin/examplepluginloader/PluggerXP/PluginLoader.kt)

 **Instructions:**

-If you wish to use, you probably only need the thing I linked.
-Replace all on the word "My" so that it matches YourPlugin and YourAPI after

 **To run the quick mockup:**